 Sam received a First Class degree in Economics from the University of Ife (now Obafemi Awolowo University) and his MBA from the University of Lagos.
 He is a Nigerian Chartered Accountant and won the second best overall prize in the final qualifying examinations

 Paul Kokoricha is a Partner of ACA.

 Paul has over 30 years of experience in the financial services industry and started his career with Arthur Andersen, providing accounting, consulting and audit services to various clients in financial services, oil & gas and manufacturing.
 He has extensive experience in private equity as well as business turnarounds, transformation and reorganization.

 Paul has a first degree in Economics and is a fellow of the institute of Chartered Accountants of Nigeria.

-Kofi Kwakwa is an Executive Partner of ACA.
+Kofi Kwakwa is a Partner of ACA.

 Prior to joining ACA in 2015, Kofi was Founder and CEO of Sagevest Holdings.
 He was also Director of Strategic Investments, Joint Ventures & Alliances at Standard Bank Group, the largest banking group in Africa and a leading emerging markets bank.
 Prior to joining Standard Bank, Kofi was a Senior Manager at McKinsey & Company.
 He is a World Economic Forum Global Leader for Tomorrow.